The Web address of this

 focus on this pervasive human mystery.
 After

-30 years' clinical
+36 years' clinical

-study, and 23 years'
+study and 29 years'

-wound-recovery learnings, my guesstimate is this:
+wound-reduction learnings, my guesstimate is this:

-Every infant (including newborn you) has the innate capacity
+newborn you) has the innate capacity

-to attach.
-S/He is exquisitely responsive at birth to the
+to attach (bond).
+S/He is exquisitely responsive

 sensory